 So, what is natural rubber exactly?
 It’s the latex grown in rubber trees.
 When they’re cut into, liquid starts to drain out of the bark.
 That milky substance is then dried out to create the rubber.
 The process of cutting into the rubber trees is also known as “tapping.”
 It’s different than synthetic rubber, which accounts for 70 percent of all rubber used in the United States.

 Synthetic rubber is created from butadiene and styrene gases from crude oil.
 Production from synthetic rubber boomed in World War II when the US couldn’t import natural rubber from Asia.
-According to the , the synthetic rubber industry multiplied over 102 times in just four years.
+According to the Rubber Manufacturers Association, the synthetic rubber industry multiplied over 102 times in just four years.

 There’s a major reason why synthetic rubber is still a primary source in the US.
 The process of using the natural thing is very long.
 It takes up to six years for a rubber tree to be ready for tapping.
 Southeast Asia also creates roughly 90 percent of all natural rubber that’s used in the world.
 Unfortunately, a downside for the synthetic process is one barrel of oil is needed to produce each tire.

-Bridgestone has been for a few years.
+Bridgestone has been in the process of creating an alternative for a few years.
 They opened up a research center in Arizona and grew guayule back in 2013.
 Similar to rubber trees, this American-grown plant is the domestic version of Asia’s.
 The plant is cut at the base and the cells are extracted to produce the rubber.
 It was originally grown also in World War II, but quickly scrapped when traditional, natural rubber became available again after the war.